The SEO Framework · KB

 Transients

 Transients are (often) short-lived, non-persistent database entries.
 They’re meant to hold data between site sessions.
-These entries can have an expiry date, and WordPress periodically checks for these dates to remove them from the database.
+These entries can have an expiry date (we call them “stale transients”), and WordPress periodically checks for these dates to remove them from the database.
+Transients can also be stored permanently, but we no longer use that feature.

 Stale transients